Kevin Vinetot: Genoa

 In June 2011 he was sold to Serie A team Genoa in co-ownership deal, for €1 million (€950,000 cash plus half of Leonardo Terigi) in 4-year contract.
 The deal made Crotone had a revenue of €2 million in Italian accounting.
 Vinetot signed a 4-year contract.
 But on 17 July 2011 he returned to Crotone.
 His loan and co-ownership was renewed in summer 2012 and in June 2013 for co-ownership only.

 Lecce

 On 2 August 2013 Vinetot joined Lecce in temporary deal.
 On 20 June 2014 Vinetot joined Genoa outright, as well as Terigi to Crotone outright.

 On 12 August 2014 Vinetot was acquired by Lecce outright, with the residual 50% registration rights of Francesco Todisco went to Genoa.

 AlbinoLeffe

 In July 2015 he was loaned to AlbinoLeffe.
 He made 32 appearances in the Lega Pro.

 Lecce and Mantova

 He returned to Lecce and played three games for the team in the 2016–2017 Lega Pro season before moving to Mantova on loan on 31 January 2017.

 Südtirol

 On 17 July 2017 he moved to Südtirol on a permanent deal.

 Personal life

-Vinetot was born in France and is of Guadeloupean descent.
+Vinetot was born in metropolitan France and is of Guadeloupean descent.